aplteam/Tatin/docs/Introduction.md

 * Tatin is not compatible with SALT, although the extension `.dyalog` is supported.

-  In particular Tatin requires source files to carry exacly one APL object, be that a function, an operator, an array, a class script, an interface script or a namespace script.
+  In particular Tatin requires source files to carry exactly one APL object, be that a function, an operator, an array, a class script, an interface script or a namespace script.

 ## Tatin's components